viviandotdev/ObsidianVault/00 Atlas/+ Mailbox/Outbox.md

 	- how to work on it?
 - Health and fitness
 	- benefits of fasting
-	- finding exercises you like,
+	- finding exercises you like
 	- calisthenics progressions and exercise order
 - [[capitalism]]
 	-